LiJiahao-Alex/www24-rebuttal/reviewer3.md

 We are very sorry for not introduce the above content in order to accommodate the page limit of the paper.
 We immediately supplemented the paper according to your suggestions and guidance.

 # 5. No test set for anomalies?
-We are very sorry that our statement may have caused misunderstanding.
+We are very sorry that we may have caused misunderstanding.
 We have not conveyed the information of "no test set for anomalies".
 We searched "no test set for anomalies" in the original paper and did not find such a statement either.
 We would like to make the following clarification.

 - $\forall{(X,\widetilde{X})}\in{RvO(\mathcal{X})}$ The training set $X$ is all known semantics, and the test set $\widetilde{X}$ contains both known semantics and unknown semantics (anomalies).
 - For example, the training set is images of handwritten digits with nine semantics from 0 to 8, and the test set is images of handwritten digits with ten semantics from 0 to 9.
 At this point, the training set does not contain the unknown semantics 9 (anomalies).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTYwNjYxMTg3LC0yNDUwMzk4MzAsODA5Mj
+eyJoaXN0b3J5IjpbLTEyMDQxMjg4ODYsLTI0NTAzOTgzMCw4MD
-YzNzc3LC04MjYxMjgzNDEsLTE5Mzk4OTE2LC0yMTI0MTI0NTQw
+kyNjM3NzcsLTgyNjEyODM0MSwtMTkzOTg5MTYsLTIxMjQxMjQ1
-LDcxMDE3OTY5NCwtMTI1NzMyMjg5Myw0NzI0NzAzMDMsLTEwOT
+NDAsNzEwMTc5Njk0LC0xMjU3MzIyODkzLDQ3MjQ3MDMwMywtMT
-g4MDIwMV19
+A5ODgwMjAxXX0=
 -->